 The Piegan Pass trail head is at the Siyeh Bend just before the last stretch up to Logan Pass.

 We followed the creek for a short period then veered off into the forest for a few kilometers before reaching a wide open space where we would spend the majority of our time.
 You can see the trail ahead of me which leads up to Piegan Pass.
 Between where I am and where the trail ahead is, there were two short steep slippery snowy sections to traverse.
+As we got higher, I kept looking back and at this point the view was great of Siyeh Bend in the center of the photo and that's where our cars are parked.

 We reached the Pass and could see down in the valley on the other side.
 The turquoise tarn nestled at the base of the wall was a pretty sight.
 This was our lunch stop and where we took time to assess and discuss options.
 A couple of other folks along the trail had some info to share but not much more then we knew already.
 We decided to carry on and continue the assessing process as needed.